Note: All postings with a # symbol are “Clean Language” therapy interventions.

 It wasn’t until 1999 did David’s “Clean Language“ got the attention it deserved and it happened in the UK.
 David’s untimely death occurred in 2008.

-I hope within the next fifty years “Clean Language Therapy” becomes the most used model in mainstream Psychotherapy.
+It is my hope that within the next fifty years “Clean Language” Therapy will become the most used modality in mainstream psychotherapy.

-To encourage this process, he repeated patients’ own exact words back to them and developed a series of simple questions which would carry the least possible influence from the therapist.
-Because this honoured the patient’s experience, ideas and values without contaminating them with those of the therapist, he named this technique “Clean Language”.
+To encourage this process, he repeated the client’s own exact words back to them and developed a series of simple questions which would carry the least possible influence from the therapist.
+Because this honoured the client’s experience, ideas and values without contaminating them with those of the therapist, he named this technique “Clean Language”.

-We both have had mixed results with clients taking psychotherapeutic medications (benzodiazepines & barbiturates) because clients have to be able to access their emotional feelings to do this process.
+We both have had mixed results with clients taking psychotherapeutic medications (benzodiazepines, antipsychotic, mood-stabilizers, and barbiturates) because clients have to be able to access their emotional feelings to do this process.

 Many of my clients are surprised by these unusual clean language questions as is this woman that had been experiencing fear daily for over twenty years.
 This woman experienced a trauma when her father committed suicide by shooting himself with a shotgun in an adjoining room.

-For over twenty years she was experiencing PTSD symptoms of fear and always being hyper vigilant.
+For over twenty years she was hyper vigilant and experiencing PTSD symptoms of fear.
 She had to always sleep facing a doorway and she had to have security at the hospital where she worked look under her car before she could enter it.
-The session lasted for less than thirty minutes and I used “clean language” as an intervention so she could successfully resolve her trauma and PTSD symptoms.
-This is a humorous 90 second followup interview I did in 1999:

 These are nine basic Clean Language questions that I use to clarify the speaker’s meaning when they use a metaphor: